Governor Mills Announces $985,000 in Grants to Recruit, Train and Retain Maine Educators

 Since the Jobs Plan took effect in October 2021, the Mills Administration has delivered direct economic relief to nearly 1,000 Maine small businesses, supported more than 100 infrastructure projects around the state to create jobs and revitalize communities, and invested in workforce programs estimated to offer apprenticeship, career and education advancement, and job training opportunities to 22,000 Maine people.

 For more about Maine Jobs & Recovery Plan, visit maine.gov/jobsplan.
-Get more about Maine's apprenticeship program here.
+For more about Maine’s apprenticeship program, please visit here.